loveyoursupport/DisneyDown/README.md

 are mostly resolved when remuxing occurs via FFMPEG.

 ### Why was this made public?
 This project was developed as part of ongoing research interests and as it stands, it does not serve much purpose sitting around in a private repository.

-Since the application does not provide decryption keys, there is no risk of a DMCA notice and/or revocation of the practises employed to download media.
+Since the application does not provide decryption keys, there is no risk of a DMCA notice and/or revocation of the practises employed.